elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 ---

-### What is the benefit of using the ES6 spread syntax?
+### What are the advantages of adopting the ES6 spread syntax?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> As far as coding in a functional paradigm is concerned, using the spread syntax in ES6 can prove to be heavily beneficial.
-The spread syntax can be easily used to create copies of arrays or objects.
-Using spread syntax in a program reduces the need to use loops, Object.create, slice or any library function.
-This helps reduce code and complexity in your applications.
+The spread syntax is easily used to create copies of arrays or objects.
+Using spread syntax in a program reduces the need to use loops, Object.create, slice, or any library function, which helps reduce code and complexity in your applications.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />